-How long do you need to take Selenium to start experiencing its benefits if you’re deficient?
+How long do you need to take selenium to start experiencing its benefits if you’re deficient?

 From the moment you start taking selenium supplements, your body will begin the process of repairing the damage that deficiency in this mineral has caused.
 The road to recovery, however, may be long.
-Prolonged selenium deficiency can cause serious, long-lasting medical conditions, and these conditions may require additional treatment in tandem with selenium supplementation.
+Prolonged selenium deficiency can cause serious, long-lasting medical conditions, and these conditions may require additional treatments in tandem with selenium supplementation.

-How long does it take for your body to digest/absorb Selenium?
+How long does it take for your body to digest/absorb selenium?

-Some sources indicate that your body can absorb up to 89% of the Selenium you consume.
+Some sources indicate that your body can absorb up to 89% of the selenium you consume.
 Most of this absorption occurs within the first 24 hours after ingestion.

-How long does Selenium stay in your body after you take it?
+How long does selenium stay in your body after you take it?

 Selenium only builds up to a significant degree in the thyroid gland.
 Most remaining selenium in your body is usually excreted within 24 hours.

-Is Selenium an antioxidant?
+Is selenium an antioxidant?

 Yes, selenium is necessary for the synthesis of selenoproteins, which are critical components of your immune system that have potent antioxidant properties.
 As a result, selenium intake increases your body’s ability to fight free radicals and prevent oxidative stress.

-Can you overdose on Selenium?
+Can you overdose on selenium?
 What are the effects?